BBongjun/Self-Filtering/README.md

 # Reproducibility Study of Self-Filtering

 We utilize [the official PyTorch Implementation of Self-Filtering](https://github.com/1998v7/Self-Filtering) provided by authors.
-For our reproducibility

 > Paper ["Self-Filtering: A Noise-Aware Sample Selection for Label Noise with Confidence Penalization"](https://www.ecva.net/papers/eccv_2022/papers_ECCV/papers/136900511.pdf) is accepted to **ECCV 2022**.